paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

   (C) the legal barriers, if any, to the establishment of such a program.

 (2) Within 3 years after October 6, 1992, the Administrator shall report to Congress on the results of the evaluation performed in accordance with paragraph (1).
-Included in this report shall be a description of the activities conducted pursuant to subsections (a) through (d) of this section.
+Included in this report shall be a description of the activities conducted pursuant to subsections (a) through (d).

 **(f) “Small town” defined** For purposes of this section, the term “small town” means an incorporated or unincorporated community (as defined by the Administrator) with a population of less than 2,500 individuals.